 We made this fun infographic to snow how important our dogs, cats, and birds are for helping relieve pain and make our lives better!
 With enough exposure, AAT will become even more popular, and help many more people!

 Here’s how our cats, dogs, and other AAT friends help reduce pain and improve our quality of life.

 1. Calm You Down and Reduce Stress & Anxiety

-Petting and being around dogs, cats and other animals has been shown to reduce cortisol, a hormone released when under stress.
+Being around dogs, cats, and other animals reduces cortisol, a hormone released when under stress.

 Cats and dogs can help calm down a wide range of people, from autistic children to patients recovering from heart failure and many people in between!

 When you’re sick or recovering, any chance to take a breather and de-stress is a huge positive!

 2. Keep Your Heart Healthy (And Help You Live Longer!)